What Is Social Shopping and Why Should You Care?

 This might be a good or a bad thing, depending on your disposition, but the fact is that by selling directly through social media, you’re afforded the opportunity to engage with consumers and customers in a more instant and direct manner than typical review-and-response interactions online.

-If you have your products, or even your entire catalogue of products, on social media, and you are sharing posts with social shopping purchase links, you’ll have a lot more feedback and conversation to go off.
+If you have your products, or even your entire catalog of products, on social media, and you are sharing posts with social shopping purchase links, you’ll have a lot more feedback and conversation to go off.

 It’s common for brands to ask questions of their audiences—this serves two purposes.
 Firstly, you get to engage with your audience, improving the image of your brand as a business that genuinely cares what customers think.

 Secondly, you get a snapshot of what they think about your products.
-In this image for example, Timex’s social media team asked their Instagram audience about their strap combination preferences, a simple way to get an indication of what’s going down well; especially useful if you’re still developing a product.
+In this image, for example, Timex’s social media team asked their Instagram audience about their strap combination preferences, a simple way to get an indication of what’s going down well; especially useful if you’re still developing a product.

-Target Younger Audiences
+Target Specific, Younger Audiences

 Millennials and Gen Z users are more engaged with social media than any other demographic.